keras-team/keras-cv/README.md

 ## Pretrained Weights
 Many models in KerasCV come with pre-trained weights.
-With the exception of StableDiffusion and the standard Vision Transformer, all of these weights are trained using Keras and KerasCV components and training scripts in this repository.
+With the exception of StableDiffusion, all of these weights are trained using Keras and KerasCV components and training scripts in this repository.
-While some models are not trained with the same parameters or preprocessing pipeline as defined in their original publications, the KerasCV team ensures strong numerical performance.
+While some models are not be trained with the same parameters or preprocessing pipeline as defined in their original publications, KerasCV still ensuresstrong performance.
 Performance metrics for the provided pre-trained weights can be found in the training history for each documented task.
 An example of this can be found in the ImageNet classification training